giuseme/ADM-Data-Science-2020---Sapienza/README.md

-# ADM2020-2021---DataScience---Sapienza
+# DataScience-Sapienza-ADM2020/2021-Homework1

-ADM2020-2021---DataScience---Sapienza is the repository where I will upload all the material related to the course ADM 2020/2021 for Data Science at University of Sapienza in Rome.
+DataScience-Sapienza-ADM2020/2021-Homework1 is the repository where I will upload all the material related to the first homework of the course ADM 2020/2021 for Data Science at University of Sapienza in Rome.

 ## Homework 1